Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 | 4711 | VoucherID |

-Please apply the MD5 function to the complete string assembled so far including the trailing semicolon and a prefixed "salt" of "GS74RCJ835".
+Please apply the MD5 function to the complete string assembled so far including the trailing semicolon and a prefixed "salt".
 Then add the first two and last two digits of the 32-character MD5 hash to the string (letters please uppercase).

 The  sample QR "0QRA;8;1010,2,1020,1;" (Customer 8, 2*PLU 1010 and 1*1020) would thus by prefixing the secret part to